-Review of Hon.
-Larry Schachner Decision Shows Why We’re Done With Arbitration
+Review of the Judge Larry Schachner Decision Shows Why We’re Done With Arbitration

 This arbitration was at National Arbitration and Mediation (NAM) using arbitrator Larry Schachner (formerly Justice Larry Schachner of The Bronx Supreme Court).

-After reading the arbitration decision, I was wondering if the arbitration award amount was a typo and the arbitrator accidentally left a 0 off the number.
+After reading the arbitration decision, I wondered if the arbitration award amount was a typo and if the arbitrator accidentally left a 0 off the number.
 The arbitrator awarded $20,000 to the plaintiff.
 Unfortunately, NAM told me it wasn’t a typo.
 After legal fees and expenses including the cost of arbitration, the plaintiff will receive just over $10,000.

 Is this enough to compensate the plaintiff?
 Take a look at all the facts below, be the arbitrator and decide for yourself.

 The plaintiff was a woman aged 74.
 She was in the red car going straight without a stop sign when she was struck by the silver SUV which ran a stop sign.
 The insurance policy was $250,000.

 Following are the facts of the written arbitration decision: